utrgv-software-engineering/hw-ruby-intro/README.md

 This 3-part homework gives some basic practice in Ruby as well as getting you accustomed to making testing a regular part of your workflow.

-**NOTE: Do not clone this repo to your workspace.
-Fork it first, then clone your fork.**

 Learning Goals
 --------------